-All families go through periods when children behave badly or act like little monsters seemingly for no good reason at all.
+All families go through periods when children behave badly or act like little monsters.
 Living through it can sometimes become so overwhelming it’s hard to see the light at the end of the tunnel.
-But psychologist Oliver James has recommended a simple new strategy that might go a long way to helping reinstate that bond with your children: Love bombing.
+But psychologist Oliver James has recommended a simple new strategy that might go a long way to helping reinstate that bond with your children: A Love Bomb.

 What is “Love Bombing”?